Alternative Dispute Resolution (ADR)

 - Matters discussed are kept in strict confidence

 Your time and security are now more valuable than ever.
 Learn about your options and consider a different path from the uncharted waters surrounding our court system.
 Contact our Litigation Paralegal, Tracey Toney, at 860-812-1747 or email@example.com to set up an appointment.

-Attorney Michael Kopsick has served as arbitrator, mediator, and counsel in cases involving personal injury; business dissolutions; marital dissolutions; estate claims, complex debt collection; enforcement of security rights; property tax disputes; and breach of contract claims.
-He has been a court appointed attorney, trial referee/fact-finder, and arbitrator since 1999, handling several matters per month for the last 19 years.
+Our Litigation Department Head, Michael Kopsick, has served as arbitrator, mediator, and counsel in cases involving personal injury; business dissolutions; marital dissolutions; estate claims, complex debt collection; enforcement of security rights; property tax disputes; and breach of contract claims.
+Attorney Kopsick has been a court-appointed mediator, trial referee/fact-finder, and arbitrator since 1999, handling several matters per month for the last 19 years.
 He has been appointed by several private ADR services as the sole arbitrator on dozens of matters.